Skip to main content

 "(foo :bar :baz)" -> '(foo :bar :baz)

-The Convex Lisp parser is part of the Convex platform code but technically outside the scope of the CVM - there's no good reason for doing parsing on-chain when it can be performed easily and cheaply by clients.
-This means that you can't parse code from Strings on-chain, but this isn't a significant limitation: you can just parse off-chain and pass in the resulting data structure (skipping Phase 1)
+The Convex Lisp reader is part of the Convex platform code but outside the scope of the CVM - there's no good reason for doing parsing on-chain when it can be performed easily and cheaply by clients.
+This means that you can't parse code from Strings on-chain, but this isn't a significant limitation: you can just parse off-chain and pass in the resulting data structure (skipping the reading phase)

 2. Expansion

 Expansion is the second phase of the compiler.
-Expansion takes the raw form data structures and translates them into Syntax Objects, which are a representation of the Convex Lisp Abstract Syntax Tree (AST)
+Expansion takes the raw form data structures and translates them into expanded forms, which are a representation of the Convex Lisp Abstract Syntax Tree (AST)

 In this phase, any macros are applied to the forms analysed, which has the effect of replacing them with the macro expansion.